kentlouisetonino/cli-app-quiz-game/README.md

 - A simple CLI app that will allow you to take a quiz using NodeJS.
 It will ask your name, and will ask you to answer different questions with its corresponding choices.
 The questions and answer can be directly modify in the `src/index.js` file.

 ### Technologies | Packages
-- JavaScript
-- NodeJS
-- Chalk
-- Chalk Animation
-- Figlet
-- Gradient String
-- Inquirer
-- Nanospinner
-- Prettier
+- Backend: JavaScript, NodeJS, Chalk, Chalk Animation, Figlet, Gradient String, Inquirer, Nanospinner, Prettier
-- Github Actions
+- DevOps: Git, Bash, Github, Github Actions

 ### Setup
 1. Run the following commands.